cardano-foundation/CIPs/CIP-1694/README.md

 ##### Certificate authorization schemes

-The authorization scheme (i.e. which signatures are required for registration, retirement or delegation) mimics the existing stake delegation certificate authorization scheme.
+The authorization scheme (i.e. which signatures/validating scripts are required for registration, retirement or delegation) mimics the existing stake delegation certificate authorization scheme.

 <!-- TODO: Provide CBOR specification in the annexe for those new certificates. -->